andreish/arniadb-manager-server/README.md

 - ARNIADB Official Site: http://www.arniadb.org and http://www.arniadb.com

 ## DOWNLOADS and FILE REPOSITORIES
-CMS is distributed within ARNIADB distribution which can be found here:
+AMS is distributed within ARNIADB distribution which can be found here:

 - http://www.arniadb.org/downloads
 - http://ftp.arniadb.org

-## HOW TO BUILD/INSTALL CMS
+## HOW TO BUILD/INSTALL AMS

 ### build and install on Linux

-Unzip the package of ARNIADB and you can find the source code of CMS here: arniadb-{version}/arniadbmanager/server.
+Unzip the package of ARNIADB and you can find the source code of AMS here: arniadb-{version}/arniadbmanager/server.

 1. Move to the directory where the source is stored.